Looking to speed up your mobile WordPress site?

 This is super easy and can make your site 2-3x faster.

 First, login to your hosting account and go to the PHP Version manager, then make sure you’re running the latest PHP version supported by your host.
-Some hosting companies are quicker to release newer PHP versions than others, but you should ideally be running PHP 7.3 or higher.
+Some hosting companies are quicker to release newer PHP versions than others, but you should ideally be running the latest PHP 7.4.
 You can also use the Display PHP Version plugin see which version you’re currently on.

 Sometimes, incompatible plugins can cause errors when upgrading PHP versions.
 This means they aren’t maintained well and you should consider deleting or replacing those plugins.
 As always, take a backup before upgrading, but you can always revert to an earlier PHP version.